 Carbaryl and Malathion dusts are just as effective at getting rid of fleas as flea sprays are.
 Carbaryl is actually the insecticide of choice when treating cats for fleas because cats tend to be less sensitive to Carbaryl-based products.
 You can also purchase carbaryl, sold most commonly as Sevin, from a garden supply store on the cheap.
 Malathion can be purchased the same way, but malathion doesn’t kill adult fleas like carbaryl, pyrethrins or limonene.
 Malathion is a insect growth inhibitor, which stops fleas from either reaching the pupal stage or developing beyond it.
 Make sure to brush your pet well—clipping any matted hair during the process—before working the dust into the coat as thoroughly as possible.

 An absorptive dust like food grade diatomaceous earth would be your final follow up treatment to both kill fleas and prevent recurrent infestations.
 Diatomaceous earth in powder form is a natural micro-abrasive dust that actually scratches the exoskeleton/outer cuticles of the flea, which results in the dehydration and eventual death of the flea.
-In fact, once this dust is worked into the coat of your pet, you may notice fleas stumbling out from beneath the fur and dying right there in front of you.
+In fact, once this dust is worked into the coat of your pet, you may notice fleas stumbling out from beneath the fur and dying right there in front of you just like they deserve.
 Diatomaceous earth is an amazingly safe and effective flea control dust that can be purchased cheaply from almost any gardening supply store.
 It may also be used to dust your pet’s bedding to kill fleas and prevent fleas from taking refuge there again.

 Choosing Flea Treatments

 What you need to take into consideration when choosing the right flea control treatment is the type of pet and your pet’s age.
 Puppies and kittens should not be given dips or oral flea treatment medicine without first consulting your veterinarian.
 Most of these treatments are not registered for use on pets less than 4 months old.
 Below are some very basic rules for deciding which flea treatment is best for your pet.
+If you’re still not sure about these treatments, check with your vet!

 - If you have a puppy or a kitten less than two months old, I strongly encourage you to see a veterinarian immediately because of the risks associated with flea infestations in very young pets.